 The Ukrainians who settled in western Canada at the turn of the century were part of a peasant mass in the process of national awakening and modernization, both of which were interrupted by emigration and resumed under very different circumstances.
 Poverty, backwardness and ignorance, especially by Canadian standards, contributed to the immigrants' low socio-economic status and the negative popular image that helped to perpetuate it.
 Overall male supremacy in a patriarchal society had been moderated by the peasant economy, which made women indispensable not only in reproduction but also in the operation of the household and farmstead.
-Marriage, traditionally an economic agreement between families as well as a private contract between individuals, entailed the exchange of goods and property.
-Women were overwhelmingly illiterate, steeped in superstition and ritual and attuned to the companionship and rhythms of village life.
+Marriage, traditionally an economic agreement between families as well as a private contract between individuals, entailed the exchange of goods and ritual and attuned to the companionship and rhythms of village life.